thisisaramide/thisisaramide/README.md

 ---

 ### 🛡️ Professional Overview
-I am a **Cybersecurity Analyst & Facilitator** dedicated to building resilient security postures.
-My expertise spans technical threat hunting and strategic compliance, ensuring that security is not just a barrier, but a business enabler.
+I am a **Cybersecurity Analyst & Facilitator** with deep technical expertise in defensive operations and GRC.
+I bridge the gap between technical security controls and organizational compliance ensuring that security is not just a barrier, but a business enabler.

-* **GRC Specialist:** Aligning security programs with **NIST CSF, SOC2, and ISO 27001** standards.
 * **Defense Operations:** Hands-on with **Sentinel, Splunk, and Palo Alto** for real-time monitoring.
 * **Identity & Cloud:** Implementing **Zero Trust** architectures via **Microsoft Entra ID** and securing **Azure/AWS** environments.
+* **GRC Specialist:** Aligning security programs with **NIST CSF, SOC2, and ISO 27001** standards.

 ---